lubuntu-team/manual/source/5/5.2/desktop_icons.rst

 To select all items on your desktop right click on the desktop background and select :menuselection:`Select All`.
 To select the opposite to what you currently have select right click on the desktop and select :menuselection:`Invert Selection`.

+Having a folder on your desktop gives you a few more options.
+To open a folder in your terminal from the desktop right click and select :menuselection:`Open in Terminal`.

 Some icons also have special actions associated with them.
 You can right click on the trash and select :menuselection:`Empty Trash` to get rid of all files in your trash can.